-The robot starts in the center standing on the center point and facing one of the two goals on a penalty mark facing the opposite goal.
+The robot starts on a penalty mark facing the opposite goal.
 A black pole is placed randomly inside the center circle at the beginning of each trial.
-A ball is placed 1.5 times the ball diameter outside of the field around within 30 cm of one of the end points of the halfway line.
-The ball is placed at least 30 cm away from the nearest pole.
-The robot must go to the ball and throw it back into the field to the black pole.
-Before the throw, the ball may be moved by feet or must be picked up and may be carried towards the touch line.
+A ball is placed 1.5 times the ball diameter outside of the field within 30 cm of one of the end points of the halfway line.
+The robot must go to the ball and throw it to the black pole.
+Before the throw, the ball must be picked up and may be carried towards the touch line.
 At the moment of delivering the ball, the thrower: